-The division sells bespoke induction heating equipment into a variety of application areas.
+The division sells bespoke induction heating equipment into to a variety of application areas.
 These systems are destined mainly for the UK and Continental European market but in recent years some have been shipped to North America.
 Whilst this has been a small part of the division's sales it is a strategic aim to increase the product offering and expand sales of this type of equipment.
-Speciality focus areas include medical, food and industrial heating where RF technology can provide both control and efficiency benefits.
+Speciality focus areas include medical, food, industrial heating where RF technology can provide both control and efficiency benefits.
 The division works both with end-customers and "system integrators" providing complete factory solutions.

-Optical Fibre Furnace Systems
+Furnace Systems

-The RF Technologies division is a world leader in the design and manufacture of induction furnace systems used in the manufacture and processing of silica glass "preforms" to produce optical fibre.
+The RF Technologies division is a world leader in the design and manufacture of induction furnace systems used in the manufacture and processing of silica glass "preforms" to produce optical fibre and other applications.
 Each system is bespoke to customers' exact requirements.
-There has been a sustained period of overcapacity in the fibre-optic manufacturing industry but investment in maintenance and upgrades of existing equipment is now at normal levels.
-It is expected that as demand for fibre optic cable grows further furnace systems will be ordered but it is not possible to predict the timing and scale of further orders.
+There has been a sustained period of overcapacity in the fibre-optic manufacturing industry but, investment in maintenance of existing equipment has now returned to historic normal levels.
+It is expected that, in due course, as demand for fibre optic cable grows further furnace systems will be ordered but it is not possible to predict the timing and scale of further orders.